Purestreams/COMP2113_Group100_Maze_Runner/README.md

 **Name**

 This game is called *Maze Runner*.
-You are a knight who is trapped in a maze.
+You are a knight who is trapped in a maze .
 You need to find the exit to escape from the maze.
-However, you need to find the key in the maze.
-You need to kill them to get the key to the exit.
-You can also get some items to help you kill the monsters.
+But first, you need to find the key in the maze.
+However, the key and the exit will change positions randomly after some period.
+Find the key and escape from the maze.
+Have fun!

 ### Gameplay